jomartin-999/spring-boot-for-vmware-gemfire/docs/caching.md

-This same technique can be applied to `CREATE`, `UPDATE`, and `REMOVE` cache operations as well, effectively overriding the default behavior for these cache operations handled by SBDG.
+This same technique can be applied to `CREATE`, `UPDATE`, and `REMOVE` cache operations as well, effectively overriding the default behavior for these cache operations handled by [spring-boot-gemfire-name].

 ###### About `AsyncInlineCachingRegionConfigurer`